Sunday’s snow will probably be more cosmetic than disruptive in the D.C. area

 Our accumulation outlook (shown above) reflects a blend of these forecasts while accounting for the mild temperatures ahead of the system, which will cause some snow to melt.
 We understand the range of a trace to 2 inches is large, and we’ll attempt to narrow this range in our final accumulation outlook that we’ll release Saturday; that’s when we’ll get a better handle on where steadier snowfall may concentrate.

-We see the chance of an inch in the District at around 40 percent.
+We see the chance of an inch in the District at about 40 percent.

 The National Weather Service’s forecast, shown below, is more or less consistent with ours.